-The field operations for NJ1402-TB-C were conducted as part of the Sandy Supplemental Topo-Bathy Project NJ1403-TB-C (south) by Dewberry Consultants, LLC.
+The field operations for NJ1404-TB-C were conducted as part of the Sandy Supplemental Topo-Bathy Project NJ1403-TB-C (south) by Dewberry Consultants, LLC.
 For that project Dewberry and their sub-contractors were responsible for the planning, acquisition and post-processing of aerial imagery and lidar data to support photogrammetric processing and feature compilation.
 This included the establishment of ground control, the post-processing of airborne GPS data and calibration of the lidar data.

-A total of 8 ground control points (GCPs) were established in the NJ1402A-TB-C project area using a combination of traditional static, fast-static, rapid-static, real-time kinematic, and post-processed kinematic GPS techniques.
+Ground control points (GCPs) were established in the NJ1404-TB-C project area using a combination of traditional static, fast-static, rapid-static, real-time kinematic, and post-processed kinematic GPS techniques.
 Survey field work was performed between November 2013 and June 2014.
-A Ground Survey Report is on file with other project data within the Remote Sensing Division (RSD) Electronic Data Library.
+A Ground Survey Report providing survey details is on file with other project data within the Remote Sensing Division (RSD) Electronic Data Library.

-The aerial photography acquisition phase of the project was conducted in April and June 2014.
+The aerial photography acquisition phase of the project was conducted in April 2014.
 A total of 16 flight lines of natural color imagery were acquired for project NJ1403-TB-C (south), within a tolerance of 25% of the mean range of tide around the Mean Lower Low Water (MLLW) tide stage.
-Of the 16 flight lines acquired, portions of seven were used in subproject NJ1402A-TB-C. Imagery was captured with an approximate nominal ground sample distance (GSD) of 0.3 meters through the use of two large format Intergraph Z/I Digital Mapping Cameras (DMCs) with a focal length of 120 mm, and two Piper Navajo aircraft.
+Of the 16 flight lines acquired, portions of four were used for NJ1404D-TB-C. Imagery was captured at a nominal altitude of 10,000 feet with a ground sample distance (GSD) of 0.3 meters through the use of a large-format Intergraph Z/I Digital Mapping Camera (DMC) with a focal length of 120 mm.

 The lidar acquisition was conducted between November 2013 and July 2014 and consisted of a total of 262 lidar acquisition missions for airborne laser point cloud data covering the entire Sandy project area with an average point density of \geq 4 pulses per square meter and a 50% swath overlap.
 Topo-bathy green lidar and topographic near-infrared (NIR) lidar were captured in tandem through the use of three Riegl VQ-820G sensors (topo-bathy), and a Riegl 480 or two Leica ALS50-II (topographic) sensors.
 The topo-bathy data was used to derive the MHW and MLLW shorelines, while the NIR data was used as an aid to developing the water surface model necessary for applying refraction corrections to the topo-bathy data.
+For further information about all field operations see the Final Report of Survey on file within the RSD Electronic Data Library.